top of page

 Congratulations on being accepted into the SITE Program!
 This page is dedicated to making your life easier both before and during the internship.
 Please refer to the specific categories to get the information you need.
 If you still have questions that we did not answer here, do not hesitate to contact us at site@gentileschilit

 The Università degli Studi di Milano has published a vademecum for foreign students dealing with the issues below.
-We think you might find it helpful: http://www.unimi.it/studenti/foreign_students/77453.htm#c77455
+We think you might find it helpful.

 Entry Visa and Permesso di Soggiorno

-Unless you are an EU/EEA passport holder, you will need to complete a series of procedures in order to enter and stay in Italy for the duration of your internship.
-As you are probably aware, Italian laws and regulations can be extremely bureaucratic and involve several steps, which may generate confusion even to the savviest.
-As if that wasn't complicated enough, it is not uncommon for different agents in public offices to interpret the laws in different ways, which can be very frustrating.
-Please carefully read this guide, which has all the necessary information for you to obtain your entry visa and your residence permit (permesso di soggiorno).
+If you're not an EU/EEA passport holder, you will need to complete several procedures to enter and stay in Italy for your internship.
+Italian laws can be bureaucratic and confusing, and different public offices may interpret regulations in various ways.
+Please carefully review this guide for all the necessary steps to obtain your entry visa and residence permit (permesso di soggiorno).

 Read More